Distributed workflows that survive

 Home-grown retry logic and cron jobs are costing you more than you think

-Most mid-market engineering teams reach a point where their automation stack is a patchwork of cron jobs, message queues, and hand-rolled retry logic stitched together with hope.
-When a workflow spans multiple services - say, a customer onboarding sequence that touches your CRM, billing system, provisioning layer, and email provider - any one of those steps can fail silently, leave state inconsistent, or trigger duplicate side effects when someone manually reruns the job.
-Temporal's durable execution model solves this at the foundation: your workflow code runs as if it never fails, because Temporal persists every step's state in its event history and replays execution automatically after any crash or timeout.
-The problem is that Temporal's programming model - activities, workflows, signals, queries, child workflows, and the distinction between deterministic and non-deterministic code - has a real learning curve, and teams that skip the architectural groundwork ship workflows that are hard to test, impossible to version safely, and painful to debug in production.
+Most mid-market engineering teams reach a point where their automation stack is a patchwork of cron jobs, message queues, and hand-rolled retry logic.
+When a workflow spans multiple services - an onboarding sequence touching your CRM, billing system, provisioning layer, and email provider - any step can fail silently, leave state inconsistent, or trigger duplicate side effects.
+Temporal's durable execution model solves this: workflow code runs as if it never fails because Temporal persists every step's state and replays execution automatically after any crash or timeout.

 What we build inside your Temporal environment